Groggy-Cheesecake/Groggy-Cheesecake/README.md

 ### About Handsome Vikings

-My most exciting project to date is Handsome Vikings.
+My most exciting project to date is Viking Apes.
 I'm a co-founder and one of the main developers behind the project.

-The dev team will be releasing some more information towards January, and I'll post it here once we've announced.
+The dev team will be announcing a launch date sometime towards April, and I'll post it here once we've announced.

 </details>